I was eager to get a long hike under my belt, so I set my sights on the Signal Knob hike near Front Royal on a recent Wednesday.

 In a few more steps, you’ll reach a radio tower and transmission facility for the local public broadcasting station.
-I thought maybe this was why it was called Signal Knob.
+I thought this was why it was called Signal Knob.

 I was wrong (as I learned post-hike).
 There actually is great historical significance to Signal Knob that dates back to the Civil War.

-Confederate officers used Signal Knob as a lookout point during the Battle of Cedar Creek in 1864.
+Confederate officers used Signal Knob as a lookout during the Battle of Cedar Creek in 1864.
 The lookout allowed them to surprise unsuspecting Union soldiers.

 Continue walking past the radio tower and you will see a fire pit and a semi-obstructed overlook on the right.
 There are nice views, but this is not the overlook.